Capstone-Projects-2022-Fall/project-fashion-finder/documentation/docs/development-plan/tasks.md

   6.4.
 This will generate a similarity score and provide the final recommendation.<br />
   6.5.
 Recommended clothing items will be categorized and label the data as well.<br />

-7. Create layout for price analysis<br />
+7. Create layout for price analysis (Scrapped)<br />
   7.1.
 Taking data using API's for clothing prices.<br />
   7.2.
 Using data from Pinterest API, StockX API, and other online clothing API's.<br />
   7.3.
 The data that will be used for the application may have its pricing details attached.<br />

-8. Notifications for price alerts
+8. Notifications for price alerts (Scrapped)

-9. Create an account user interface so users can removed and see their liked items
+9. Create an account user interface so users can removed and see their liked items (Scrapped)